Bicycle chain: Wear

 Chain wear, often misleadingly called chain stretch, becomes an issue with extensive cycling.
 The wear is removal of material from the bushings and pins (or half-bushings, in the Sedis design, also, called "bushing-less", where the bushing is part of the inner plate) rather than elongation of the sideplates.
 The tension created by pedaling is insufficient to cause the latter.
-Because the spacing from link to link on a worn chain is longer than the 1/2 in specification, those links will not precisely fit the spaces between teeth on the sprockets, resulting in increased wear on the sprockets and possibly chain skip on derailleur drive trains, in which pedaling tension causes the chain to slide up over the tops of the sprocket teeth and skip to the next alignment, that reduces power transfer and makes pedaling uncomfortable.
+Because the spacing from link to link on a worn chain is longer than the 1/2 in specification, those links will not precisely fit the spaces between teeth on the sprockets.
+This can result in increased wear on the sprockets, and possibly "chain skip" on derailleur drivetrains, in which pedalling tension causes the chain to slide up over the tops of the sprocket teeth and move ("skip") to the next alignment, reducing power transfer and making pedalling uncomfortable.

 Since chain wear is strongly aggravated by dirt getting into the links, the lifetime of a chain depends mostly on how well it is cleaned and lubricated, and does not depend on the mechanical load.
 Depending on use and cleaning, a chain can last only 1000 km (e.g. in cross-country use, or all-weather use), 3000 to 5000 km for well-maintained derailleur chains, or more than 6000 km for perfectly groomed high-quality chains, single-gear, or hub-gear chains with a full cover chain guard.

 Nickel-plated chain also confers a measure of self-lubrication to its moving parts as nickel is a relatively non-galling metal.

 Chain wear rates are highly variable.
 One way to measure wear is with a ruler or machinist's rule.
 Another is with a chain wear tool, which typically has a "tooth" of about the same size found on a sprocket.
 They are placed on a chain under light load, and if the tooth drops in all the way, the chain should be replaced.

 Twenty half-links in a new chain measure 10 in, and replacement is recommended before the old chain measures 256 mm (0.7% wear).
 A more conservative limit is when 24 half-links in the old chain measure 12+1/16 in (0.5% wear).
 If the chain has worn beyond this limit, the rear sprockets are also likely to wear, in extreme cases followed by the front chainrings.
 In this case, the 'skipping' mentioned above is liable to continue even after the chain is replaced, as the teeth of the sprockets will have become unevenly worn (in extreme cases, hook-shaped).
 Replacing worn sprocket cassettes and chainrings after missing the chain replacement window is much more expensive than simply replacing a worn chain.